ILCogCompCuratorToHadoop/CuratorHadoopInterface/README.md

 3. Unpack the Hadoop distribution and configure it according to the [official documentation](http://hadoop.apache.org/common/docs/r1.0.3/single_node_setup.html#Prepare+to+Start+the+Hadoop+Cluster).
 Initially, you probably will want to set up Hadoop as a pseudo-distributed operation.

 4. Download the [Curator](http://cogcomp.cs.illinois.edu/trac/wiki/Curator) (scroll down to the **Download** section).
-The testing version is 0.6.9. **Note**: A few minor changes are required to each of the annotators you plan to use, as well as to the Curator itself (on the Hadoop cluster, all tools must shut themselves down if they are idle for too long).
+The testing version is 0.6.9. **Note**: A few minor changes are required to each ofs the annotators you plan to use, as well as to the Curator itself (on the Hadoop cluster, all tools must shut themselves down if they are idle for too long).
 You can either build the Curator using the files stored in `modified_files_in_curator` or contact [Tyler Young][] for the compiled custom Curator build.

 5. Compile and/or configure your Curator installation.
 Don't forget to set your JAVA_HOME environment variable!